 - Orphan Contacts - Contacts without accounts.
 Lincoln wants to add these contacts to accounts, or else scrub them away.

 - Neglected Accounts - Accounts with no opportunities.
 Lance would like to spend the afternoon doing outreach to these accounts to see if there is any interest.

-Now let’s help Maria help the team by creating a report with a cross filter!
+Now Maria can help the team by creating a report with a cross filter.

 - Go to Reports and click New Report.

 - Let’s select the ‘Contacts & Accounts’ report type and click Continue.